lucendio/lecture-devops-infos/guide/tips.md

 * if a technology is new to you, start with the "Getting Started / Quickstart" section or at the beginning of the documentation; not some Stackoverflow thread or a blog article
+* to prevent side effects and undesired states that are usually hard to reproduce, it is recommended to not install any service that is part of your project architecture directly into your local host system of your workstation
 * on public clouds, it can help you to save some credits, when you are able to *allocate* and *configure* your infrastructure from scratch in an automated fashion on demand (e.g. tear down everything after a day of development work and next day bring everything back up)